devnull-tools/soda/README.md

 The namespaces are single directories in _scripts_.
 By default, the *common* and *soda* namespaces are always imported.
 You can include other namespaces using the **import** function.

 Namespaces are useful if you have a set of scripts that you should use only on specific cases.
+(It also keeps your scripts organized.)

     # Example: script inside ~/.soda/scripts/git